Keynote Speaker: Kelly Mendoza

 Partners of the conference include the University of Michigan School of Education, the National Writing Project, and multiple Writing Projects of Michigan sites: Oakland Writing Project, Chippewa River Writing Project, Saginaw Bay Writing Project, Red River Writing Project, and Northern Shores Writing Project.
 Our hope is that this conference will foster collaboration between Writing Project Teacher Consultants from across the state as well as invite more literacy educators into the Writing Project fold.

 All teachers of writing grades K-12, as well as the administrators, curriculum coordinators, instructional coaches, professors, and consultants who support or train these educators are invited to attend, as are aspiring educators.
 The conference is FREE and open to all educators--though registration is required to attend sessions as well as receive the archived recordings.
-In addition, interested educators can get FREE continuing education credits or earn two graduate credits by attending the virtual conference.
+In addition, interested educators can get FREE continuing education credits by attending the virtual conference.